-CONTENT Preliminary Course HSC Course Preliminary Course learning opportunities HSC Course learning opportunities focus on: focus on: how students may develop their practice in the nature of practice in artmaking, art artmaking, art criticism, and art history criticism and art history through different how students may develop their own investigations informed points of view in increasingly the role and function of artists, artworks, the independent ways and use different world and audiences in the artworld interpretive frameworks in their investigations the different ways the visual arts may be how students may learn about the interpreted and how students might develop relationships between artists, artworks, the their own informed points of view world and audiences within the artworld and how students may develop meaning and focus apply these to their own investigations and interest in their work how students may further develop meaning building understandings over time through and focus in their work. various investigations and working in different forms.

-Preliminary Course HSC Course

-- Artworks in at least two expressive forms and use of a process diary - a broad investigation of ideas in art making, art criticism and art history. - development of a body of work and use of a process diary - a minimum of five Case Studies (4-10 hours each) - deeper and more complex investigations in art making, art criticism and art history.

-External examination % Internal Assessment % A 11⁄2 hour written paper 50 Development of the body of work 50 Submission of a body of work 50 Art criticism and art history 50
+CONTENT Preliminary Course HSC Course Preliminary Course learning opportunitie focus on: the nature of practice in artmaking, art criticism and art history through differen investigations the role and function of artists, artworks, the world and audiences in the artworld the different ways the visual arts may be interpreted and how students might develop their own informed points of vie how students may develop meaning and focus and interest in their work building understandings over time throu various investigations and working in dif- forms.
+HSC Course learning opportunities for how students may develop their prace artmaking, art criticism, and art histo how students may develop their own informed points of view in increasing independent ways and use different interpretive frameworks in their investigations how students may lear the relationships between artists, arts the world and audiences within the a and apply these to their own investig how students may further develop m and focus in their work. rtice in ry ly rn about works, irtworld ations PARTICULAR COURSE REQUIREMENTS Preliminary Course • Artworks in at least two expressive forms and use of a process diary • a broad investigation of ideas in art making, art criticism and art history.
+HSC Course • development of a body of work and use of a process diary • a minimum of five Case Studies (4-10 hours each) • deeper and more complex investigations in art making, art criticism and art history.
+ASSESSMENT: HSC course only External examination % Internal Assessment % A 1 / 2 hour written paper 50 Development of the body of work 50 Submission of a body of work 50 Art criticism and art history 50 Contact Person: Brent Budden, Head Teacher CAPA